pfriedma/QDFMS/README.md

 The Quick and Dirty Freezer Management System

 ## Quickstart (Docker)
+This will get you up and running in a container using a self-signed cert

 1. Download the Dockerfile
 1.  `docker build -t qdfms .`
 1. `docker run -it -p 8443:443 --name qdfms qdfms`